Viewing this page on your device?

 I include 2 pages of printable spirals in my Fine Motor E-Book.

 If your child struggles to control a pencil, and found these suggestions too challenging, then take a step back.
 Look for opportunities to spend some time working on strengthening the hand muscles and getting the fingers to work together in fun activities that don't use a pencil.

 Here are some of the pages on my site that may help you:

 If you or your child's teacher are concerned about your child's fine motor development in comparison to his/her peers, then please do get an occupational therapist evaluation to see how best to help your child.

-Believe it or not, these deceptively simple looking objects can be effectively used to develop pencil control.
+Believe it or not, these deceptively simple, everyday objects can be effectively used to help develop pencil control.